darrencjh8/utility-splitter/README.md

 # Utility Splitter

 A web application for tracking and splitting monthly utility bills among housemates.
-Built with React, TypeScript, Vite, and Node.js.
+Built with React, TypeScript and Vite.

 ## Use Case
 ```mermaid